aidotse/PASEOS/README.md

 * Modelling distributed learning on heterogeneous data in a constellation
 * Using PASEOS with MPI to run PASEOS on supercomputers
 * Using PASEOS to model the task of onboard satellite volcanic eruptions detection
+* An example showing how total ionizing dose could be considered using a PASEOS [custom property](#customproperty)

 The following are small snippets on specific topics.